soniadiwedi/MenWomen/README.md

 # <span style="color:red"> Tech Stack Used: </span>

-I have used React, Chakra, JS, Html, Css to made this project.
+I have used React, Chakra, Redux, JavaScript, Html, Css to made this project.

 ### Snapshots of Vestra project :-